 Large meals eaten quickly

 Overeating or eating too fast can overwhelm your digestive system, especially while on semaglutide or liraglutide.
 Smaller, more frequent meals tend to work better.
-If you're experiencing side effects, our guide on semaglutide for weight loss explains how to manage them effectively.
+If you experience side effects, consult your prescribing doctor or a licensed healthcare provider for proper medical advice.

 Sample GLP-1 Diet Plan for Filipinos